 How many apprentices are in the program at a time?

-There are 4–5 artists during each session of the program.
+There are 4–5 apprentices during each session of the program.

 If I am not a recent art school graduate, am I still eligible for the program?

-You can apply even if you’ve been out of school for some time, as long as you are still actively pursuing your career as an artist and can show a portfolio of recent work.
+You can apply even if you’ve been out of school for some time, as long as you are an emerging artist actively pursuing your career and can show a portfolio of recent work.

 Do I need to have a college education in order to apply?